nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

 ## Heuristic for Minimizing Gate Utilization

 For each terminal, a collection of flights are assigned to gates depending on their respective gate arrival and departure times.
 The heuristic used focuses on minimizing the amount of gates utilized within each terminal.
-As a results, this leads to fewer flight attendants needed to manage the terminal and therefore, cheaper operational costs for MCO.
+As a result, this leads to fewer flight attendants needed to manage the terminal and therefore, cheaper operational costs for MCO.

 ### Heuristic Steps